All Episodes

 We don't want you anyway.

-It's just an idea JFK's make himself look good.
+JFK's making himself look good.

 Stay away.

-But uh you did great work in the Peace Corps, and your point about assimilating is exactly right.
+But you did great work in the Peace Corps, and your point about assimilating is exactly right.

 But that's none of that's applicable here.

-We're talking about something entirely.
+We're talking about something entirely different.

-You know why aren't there all kinds of people saying I sound like I'm in the tank for Kasich?
+You know, why aren't there all kinds of people saying I sound like I'm in the tank for Kasich?

 Export Selection